 Unlike many universities, which provide a moot room, this is a properly appointed mock court, providing additional flexibility for us to run simulated trials, not just hypothetical appeal arguments.
 The mock court room is also designed as an electronic court room, using similar technology to that found in HM Courts and Tribunal System; ensuring that our students are prepared to conduct advocacy in the modern courts.

 The court room is used to teach students on mooting, advocacy, and litigation.
-It also helps increase students' employability by providing them with simulated court activities.
+It also helps increase students' employability by providing them with simulated court activities, including conducting examinations of students studying to work in other professions (e.g. social work, psychology, and medicine).